AhmedKhaled146/Book-Store-Rails-API/README.md

 # Book Store Rails API

 The user can book a book and when other users see the books this book which the user booking should be hidden from all books for a time after this time the book will show again in all books.
+(I'm trying to build a project based on my style when I read books.)

-Sprints
+## **Sprints**
 * **1st Sprint**
   * Setup Project
   * Choose the Database